fluree/docs.flur.ee/src/content/0.9.1/api/all.md

 1. A role with a rule that grants `token` within the `_rule/ops` attribute.
 2. The permission to query the `_auth` record required to generate the token.

 For item #2, this allows a permission where someone can generate tokens only for certain user or auth records.
-Generally you'll use an admin-type rights that have visibility to the entire database in which case you simply need to make sure the `_rule/ops` contains the rights for `token`.
+Generally you'll use an admin-type rights that have visibility to the entire ledger in which case you simply need to make sure the `_rule/ops` contains the rights for `token`.

 Here is an example request using curl.
 Be sure to replace your auth token, account name and auth-id in the request: